Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_jh01_cnano/pic32cm_jh01_cnano_smart_appliance_control/readme.md

  <p align = "center"> <img src = "images/fan_speed.png">

-- To switch to BLE control mode, press the touch button once.
-The LED in the Curiosity Nano turns ON indicating a touch event has happened.
+- To switch to BLE Control Mode, press the touch button once.
+LED1 turns OFF indicating that the application has switched to BLE Control Mode.

-- Once the device switches to BLE control mode, the user can control the fan by following the steps mentioned below
+- Once the device switches to BLE Control Mode, the user can control the fan by following the steps mentioned below

 Note: Users should wait for the e-paper display to stabilize before pressing the touch button